mnot/public-resolver-errors/draft-nottingham-public-resolver-errors.md

 https://resolver.example.com/filtering-incidents/{inc}
 ~~

-When dereferencing this URL, HTTP content negotiation for language SHOULD be used; see {{!Section 12 of RFC9110}}.
+When dereferencing this URL, HTTP content negotiation for language SHOULD be used; see {{Section 12 of !RFC9110}}.

 # The Filtering Incident Description Format {#format}